Share On

 Prevent Contact With Wild Birds (Both Direct and Indirect)

-Because wild birds can introduce avian influenza viruses to your property and residents, taking steps to prevent direct and indirect contact between residents and wild birds is an important way to protect your resident.
+Because wild birds can introduce avian influenza viruses to your property and residents, taking steps to prevent direct and indirect contact between residents and wild birds is an important way to protect your residents.
 This includes:

 Keep Bird Residents In Enclosed Spaces